elalecs/codemod/README.md

 # Combine operations: add cases and methods in a single execution
 ./codemod.phar enum:modify path/to/Enum.php --cases="CASE1=value1,CASE2=value2" --method="public function getLabel(): string { return strtolower(\$this->name); }"

+# Convert a pure enum to a backed enum with string type
+./codemod.phar enum:modify path/to/Enum.php --type=string

+# Convert a pure enum to a backed enum with int type
+./codemod.phar enum:modify path/to/Enum.php --type=int

+# Convert a pure enum to a backed enum and add cases in one operation
+./codemod.phar enum:modify path/to/Enum.php --type=string --cases="CASE1=value1,CASE2=value2"
 ```

 #### Input Formats